How to buy life insurance in 8 steps

 How to buy a life insurance policy

-Purchasing life insurance can seem complicated if you have never done it before.
+Purchasing life insurance may seem complicated if you have never done it before.
 Unlike home or auto insurance, there are many types of life insurance policies.
-Each comes with pros and cons, and different price tags.
+Each comes with potential pros and cons, as well as different price tags.

 Although some life insurance policies can be purchased online, it’s more common for life insurance policies to be purchased through an agent.
-Even if you can start a quote online, you’re often required to speak with an agent in order to finish the transaction.
-In addition, there are some aspects of the life insurance purchase process, like a medical exam, which must be completed in-person.
+Even if you can start a life insurance quote online, you’re often required to speak with an agent in order to finish the transaction.
+In addition, there are some aspects of the life insurance purchase process, like a medical exam, which must be completed in person.
+Not all policies require a medical exam, but you’ll still likely need to answer health questions on the application.

 If you are in the market for life insurance, here are the steps you may find helpful in purchasing a policy that is right for you.